3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/Fix_Sovol_EMMC_Images/FIX_SOVOL_EMMC_IMAGES.md

 # SOVOL FIRMWARE UPDATE

-Now update to the latest Sovol firmware version for you machine.
+Now update to the latest Sovol firmware version for your machine.

 <br>